|#||SERVICE / FEATURE OFFERED||AVAILABLE|

 Yes.
 It can be achieved after conducting a BDSLCCI audit.
 Such audits can be performed online or offline.

 Yes.
-We are offering FREE usage of the web portal, your organisation can start using this framework.
+We are offering FREE usage of the web portal, your organization can start using this framework.
 It is recommended to conduct an audit of the effectiveness of the BDSLCCI within your organization to qualify for a certain level and certificate.